Flame Test Virtual Lab Simulation

 The space between different energy levels within an atom represents the transition sizes that would occur for the electrons, and consequently the energy and wavelengths of the electromagnetic radiation emitted.

 Figure 1.
-Schematic Diagram showing different energy levels for electrons excitations
+Schematic Diagram showing different energy levels for electrons excitation

 Principle of Work